 Power Purchase Agreements or PPAs are medium and long-term (from five to 20 years) renewable energy contracts that allow companies and local authorities to decarbonize their electricity consumption and access green, reliable and certified energy at a stable set price.
-PPAs are termed "on-site" when the renewable energy production equipment,
+PPAs are termed "on-site" when the renewable energy production equipment, financed by ENGIE, is installed at the user customer's site, and the customer itself can then use the energy produced.
+They are said to be "off-site" when the energy production equipment is not installed at the customer's site.

-GOOGLE OPTS FOR A PPA BASED ON OFFSHORE WIND
+GOOGLE OPTS FOR A PPA Based on Offshore wind